-Join Jon Peck for an in-depth discussion in this video What are CodeIgniter libraries?, part of Up and Running with PHP CodeIgniter (2013).
+Join Jon Peck for an in-depth discussion in this video What are CodeIgniter libraries?, part of Learning PHP CodeIgniter (2013).

 In computer science, a library is a collection of functionality that serves a…specific purpose with a well defined interface and logical structure.…CodeIgniter comes with several dozen libraries for common tasks.…Each implemented as a class.
 Examples of classes include the input…class, form validation class and HTML table class.…To use a library, it needs to be initialized within a controller using the…following initialization method: this -> load ->library, followed by a string…containing the machine name of the library.…